Blue and green gradient background used on My Forever DNA’s At-Home DNA Test Kits collection page to create a clean and modern visual

 For those who need accurate and discreet DNA testing, we offer alternative methods of sample collection.
 This is ideal for situations where private or secret DNA testing is required, and a direct cheek swab may not be feasible.
 Alternative sample sources can include everyday items like toothbrushes, hair (with follicles), earwax, and more.
 These items, often carrying DNA material, can be used effectively for testing.
 Please see our list of acceptable alternative sample sources for more information.

 In the context of discreet, alternative, or private DNA testing, the aim is to collect and analyze DNA without the knowledge or consent of the person from whom it originates.
-This approach is frequently employed in cases such as paternity disputes or infidelity investigations, where establishing biological relationships or uncovering personal behaviors discretely is the objective.
+This approach is frequently employed in cases such as paternity disputes or infidelity investigations, where establishing biological relationships or uncovering personal behaviors discretely is the objective.Such testing allows for confidential DNA analysis, making it possible to obtain vital genetic information without involving or alerting the subjects of the test directly.

-A Full-Siblingrefers to a brother or sister who shares both biological parents with another individual.
+AFull-Sibling refers to a brother or sister who shares both biological parents with another individual.
 Full siblings have the same mother and the same father, making their genetic relationship closer than that of half-siblings, who share only one parent.
 This genetic overlap results in full siblings sharing approximately 50% of their genes due to the random assortment of genes they inherit from each parent.
 This close genetic link makes full siblings an important consideration in genetics, family studies, and DNA testing, where their shared genetic material can provide insights into inheritance patterns, genetic disorders, and family lineage.

 Fraternal twins are a type of twins that develop from two different eggs fertilized by two different sperm cells.
 Unlike identical twins, who are genetically identical because they originate from a single fertilized egg that splits into two embryos, fraternal twins are genetically similar as regular siblings.